k2view-academy/K2View-Academy/articles/38_reports/01_reports_overview.md

 * **Designer** - enables creating the report template, including the following:
   - Definition of data sources, data sets and parameters.
   - Binding the report's elements to the data set's fields.
-  - Creating the report's layout design (fonts, colors, etc).
+  - Designing the report's layout (fonts, colors, borders, etc).
 * **Viewer** - enables generating the report, including the following:
   - Generating the report's preview.
   - Searching for data within the preview file.